dapi/zoldy/README.md

 * Node is common rack-application
 * develpoment console a-like `rails c` -> `./bin/console`
 * reloads application when code is changes in development
+* Uses `foreman` to start and manager processes in development and production

 # TODO